 - No reflector – no misalignment issues – easy to install.

 - Easy alignment tool is included.

-- Battery Type: Standard 3 Volt Coin Cell.
+- Battery Type: 3.6 volt long-life AA lithium battery.
 1 per side.
 User replaceable.

 - Rugged enclosure design